Foundations of Teaching and Learning

 - How spacing works with retrieval to make a powerful learning combination.

-- What and how to interleave information to help students work with higher level thinking skills.
+- How to interleave information to help students work with higher level thinking skills.

 - Elaboration strategies and why they work.